 A water-catchment system can collect rain to fill your reservoir.
 If your water reservoir is nearby your cabin you can pipe the gutters to it to collect all the rain from the roof.
 You could also use a small pump to pump rainwater caught from your roof uphill to a larger storage tank that delivers the water by gravity to your cabin.

-You still need to start with a water supply so you need access to a lake, a river, a spring, a well or sufficient rainfall catchment to provide the water that you will purify.
-At this stage you need to decide if the volume of water you use makes it practical to simply use a faucet-mounted water purifier or a whole-house purifier.
+You still need to start with a water supply so you need access to a lake, a river, a spring, a well, or a sufficient rainfall catchment to provide the water that you will purify.
+At this stage, you need to decide if the volume of water you use makes it practical to simply use a faucet-mounted water purifier or a whole-house purifier.

 There are many different whole-house water filter methods used to purify the water including carbon filters and UV filters but that is beyond the scope of this article.
 Drinking water from groundwater wells generally contains minerals and sediment that may change the flavor of the water, while surface water from a river or lake needs to be filtered to make it safe for consumption.